Bricklyn FAQ

 3. Is Bricklyn in any way related to the City of Burlington, Vermont?

 This “existential” question will be addressed in several future posts.
 For now, we advise you to read the “About Bricklyn” page, especially if you intend to visit Bricklyn at some time in the future.
 Bear in mind also that Bricklyn’s nickname is “A City Within a City.”
-For a parallel situation, we would recommend you take a look at British author China Mieville’s book, The City & the City.
+For a somewhat similar situation, we would recommend you take a look at British author China Mieville’s book, The City & the City.

 4. Can I visit Bricklyn, Vermont?